munroev/ParseDemo/README.md

 Free Scrolling (7/29/22) : You can now click or drag the scrollbars without having to hover over the window to update the graphics.
 You can also do this while the parsing animation runs.

-Unstable Graphics Fixed (7/29/22) : The graphics have been fixed so they aren't unstable on start or or upon resizinf.
+Unstable Graphics Fixed (7/29/22) : The graphics have been fixed so they aren't unstable on start or or upon resizing.

 ## Bugs